Mautam: Precolonial mautam

 Due to the cyclical nature of mautam and thingtam occurring, there is little doubt about famines occurring before 1860.
 It is speculated for this reason, previous inhabitants of the Lushai Hills left or evacuated due to the pressure of food insecurity.

 1860-1861 mautam famine

 The British took notice of the changes in the Lushai Hills around the time of the first recorded mautam in 1860.
-The British described the bulky survivors as lean and thin beyond description.
+The British described the previously bulky survivors as lean and thin beyond description.
 The observations were validated with a supporting report from Manipur detailing the effects of mautam.
 Apart from standard observation, the British elaborate little on the early mautam famine.
 The bamboo flowering affected the Lushai Hills, southern Manipur and the Cachar region.
 Colonel McCulloch of Manipur reported as early as 1858 on the mass flowering of bamboo and how an increase in rodent population had led to unrest in the region.
 The onset of the 1860 mautam famine led to the decline and dissolution of Old Tualte, a famous settlement of 1000 households under Chief Vanhnuailiana.